 Quick, easy and delicious.
 Tasty dip to serve with nachos or Fritos as an appetizer, or as a side dish for a Mexican meal.
 Easy to make with ingredients you can keep on hand for an "emergency" snack.

 Beat soup and cream cheese together in bowl.
 Stir in ham, horseradish and mustard.
 Remove top and seed from pepper.
+Fill with dip.
+Chill in refrigerator until serving time.
+Serve with celery sticks and crackers.

 Two recipes for Black Bean Dip